 You have no items in your shopping cart.

-Grape seed extract is beneficial for humans in that it contains antioxidants, procyanidins, and polyphenols which all serve to protect healthy cells from being damaged by rogue molecules called free radicals.
+Grape Seed Extract is beneficial because it contains antioxidants, procyanidins and polyphenols, which all serve to protect healthy cells from being damaged by rogue molecules called free radicals.

 Health Benefits Provided by Grape Seed Extract